cvonk/CALalarm/README.md

 ## Features:

-- Over-the-air (OTA) updates
+- Shows calendar events in different colors using an LED circle placed behind the faceplate of a clock.
 - Remote restart, and version information (using MQTT)
 - Can use push notifications to provide timely updates to calendar changes.
-- Shows calendar events in different colors using an LED circle placed behind the faceplate of a clock.
+- Optional Over-the-air (OTA) updates
+- Optional WiFi provisioning using phone app

 ## Usage